feagi/feagi-core/crates/feagi-transports/README.md

 ## Features

 - **ZMQ Support**: Complete implementation of ZMQ socket patterns (ROUTER, DEALER, PUB, SUB, PUSH, PULL)
+- **WebSocket Support**: Full async WebSocket implementation for all patterns (NEW!)
 - **Client & Server**: Both sides of the communication in a single crate
 - **Feature Flags**: Granular control over which transports and roles are compiled
 - **Type-Safe**: Strong typing and trait-based abstractions
-- **Cross-Platform**: Works on Linux, macOS, Windows, Docker, and embedded systems
+- **Cross-Platform**: Works on Linux, macOS, Windows, Docker, embedded systems, and web browsers
 - **Well-Tested**: Comprehensive integration tests and examples

 ## Installation